isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

         mutation.case_barcode,
         mutation.Variant_Type
       ORDER BY
-        mutation.case_barcode,
+        mutation.case_barcode
         ) AS case_list /* end case_list */
     JOIN
-      [isb-cgc.TCGA_bioclin_v0.Clinical] AS clinical
+      isb-cgc-bq.TCGA.clinical_gdc_current AS clinical
     ON
-      case_list.case_barcode = clinical.case_barcode
+      case_list.case_barcode = clinical.submitter_id

 .. image:: BigQueryExample2.png
    :scale: 40
    :align: center

-We now have combined information from two tables through a join.
-Notice in particular the join syntax, and the fact that for the join (inner join by default), the fields that are identiical between the mutation table and the clinical table is "case_barcode".
+We now have combined information from two tables through a join (inner join by default).
+The same information is stored in the case_barcode field in the mutations table and in the submitter_id in the clinical table, which enables us to join on them.

 Step 3
 +++++++